netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeckafka">kafka</a></b></td>
         <td>object</td>
         <td>
-          Kafka configurations, if empty the operator will deploy a all-in-one FLP<br/>
+          Kafka configurations, settings related to using kafka as a broker for flowlogs-pipeline<br/>
         </td>
         <td>false</td>
       </tr><tr>